 How to make chicken haleem

 Heat the stock.
 Begin by pouring the yakhni into a large stock pot or Dutch oven.
 Have the stove on at medium-high heat.
-While the stock is heating, crush the tomatoes and green chili in a food processor and add that to the pot.
+While the stock is heating, crush the tomatoes and green chili in a food processor and add them to the pot.

 Add the soaked oats and lentils.
 Thoroughly wash the toor daal and the rolled oats.
 Then add the spices and cover the pot.
 Lower the heat to medium and let everything cook together for about 30 minutes.